larryhastings/big/README.md

 ### `SingleThreadedRegulator()`

 > An implementation of `Regulator` designed for
 > use in single-threaded programs.
-It provides
+It doesn't support
+> multiple threads, and in particular is not thread-safe.
-> no thread safety, but is much higher performance
+> But it's much higher performance
 > than thread-safe `Regulator` implementations.
 >
-> (This `Regulator` is also not safe for use from
+> This `Regulator` isn't guaranteed to be safe
-> inside a signal handler.)
+> for use while in a signal-handler callback.

 ### `ThreadSafeRegulator()`

 > A thread-safe implementation of `Regulator`
 > designed for use in multithreaded programs.
+>
+> This `Regulator` isn't guaranteed to be safe
+> for use while in a signal-handler callback.

 ## `big.text`